-WISCONSIN REPORT CARD | 2017
+WISCONSIN REPORT CARD 2018

-The child sex trafficking statute does not require use of force, fraud, or coercion when the victim is a minor and provides serious penalties for offenders; however, the law fails to prohibit age mistake and willingness defenses.
+The child sex trafficking statute does not require use of force, fraud, or coercion when the victim is a minor and provides serious penalties for offenders; however, that law fails to prohibit a defense based on a minor's apparent willingness to engage in the commercial sex act.
 Child sex trafficking victims charged with prostitution may be diverted and avoid a delinquency adjudication, but specialized services are not statutorily provided.